opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ## Utilities

 Utilities are small experimental sequences that perform simple tasks like testing a shutter.
+They are contained in _Sequence_Utilities.cpp_.
+_

 Programming of utilities is simplified by a scheme that follows the programming of code blocks closely.
 Here is an example:
 ```CPP
 //Utility DebugVision
 bool CSequence::DebugVision(unsigned int Message, CWnd* parent) {